 Hundreds of people gathered Friday morning at the Bayside Conference Center at Sandestin Golf and Beach Resort for the “Triggered” book-signing event with Donald Trump Jr., and U.S. Rep. Matt Gaetz.

-“Triggered: How the Left Wants to Silence Us” is the first book by Trump Jr. Since it was release earlier this month, the author has been making public appearances across the country.
+“Triggered: How the Left Wants to Silence Us” is the first book by Trump Jr. Since it was released earlier this month, the author has been making public appearances across the country.
 At Friday’s Sandestin appearance, there were about 700 attendees, according to South Walton Fire District.
 Most of them were wearing T-shirts and hats with the Trump name in bold letters.

 Trump Jr., along with his girlfriend, former prosecutor and Fox News personality Kimberly Guilfoyle, and Gaetz talked about the book and the current news in Washington, before the meet and greet.